april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Matrix fromString and toString Lua methods have been improved to write/read directly from Lua string buffer, so the memory print has been reduced.
 - The C++ routines to write and read files is generalized to work with streams, under the BufferedStream template, and it is instantiated to FILE and gzFile formats.